mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 Each item is prefixed by the multiplicator factor of pain point between 2019 and 2020.

 Decreasing pain:
 - x0: Slider.
-No requests, the problem is almost solved since the introduction of the range feature.
+No requests.
+The requirements are mostly met, especially with the introduction of the range feature.
 - x0.1: Strict mode.
 We did a lot for it this year.
 However, since Create React App has made this mode a default, we have seen a lot more requests for it.
 - x0.1: Autocomplete.
 We did a lot for it this year.
 The component will be moved to the core in v5.
 - x0.2: Fewer breaking changes.
 Only releasing minor versions under v4 for over a year helps a lot.
 However, we still need to be careful with CSS changes.